LuisMendez01/SliderGame/README.md

 # How to play the SliderGame
-It's like the bull's eye game found in the App Store where you play the scroll and try match the number given =)
+Scroll left or right and try match the number given =)

 The "Start Over" button resets your score to 0 and "Round" back to 1.